 Accessing SecuritySpy from the Internet

 Setting up access to your system from the Internet requires configuration of your router.
-For instructions, please see the Remote monitoring section of our Installation Manual.
+For instructions, please see the Remote monitoring section of the SecuritySpy Installation Manual.

-SecuritySpy comes with its own Dashboard widget for easy remote viewing of video streams over a local network or the Internet.
-Click here to download the widget - it will be installed automatically into your widgets folder and will be immediately available in Dashboard.
-The first time you load the widget it will be blank - you will first need to set up the settings so that it knows where the SecuritySpy web server is.
-To open the settings window click the info button (the "i" symbol in the bottom right hand corner of the widget).
+SecuritySpy comes with its own Dashboard widget for easy remote viewing of video streams from your SecuritySpy server over a local network or the Internet.
+Click here to download the SecuritySpy widget - it will be installed automatically into your widgets folder and will be immediately available in Dashboard.
+The first time you load the widget you will need to specify some settings so that it knows where the SecuritySpy web server is.
+To open the settings window click the info button (the i symbol in the bottom right hand corner of the widget).
 The settings look like this:

 If, instead of the image, you get a question-mark icon, it means that the widget wasn't able to get the image.
-Check the URL, username/password and camera number settings to make sure they are correct.
+Check the address, camera number, username and password to make sure they are all correct.

-In order to view several different cameras at the same time, you can open one instance of the SecuritySpy widget for each camera you want to view.
-The widget can be used without restriction on as many computers as you like.
+You can create multiple instances of the widget in order to view several different cameras at the same time, and the widget can be used without restriction on as many computers as you like.

 This widget can also be used on Windows and Linux computers with the Kludget Engine software.